Whitemarsh Hall Urns

 Fig. 6: Photo looking south toward the Large Fountain of the Main Garden.
 Photo courtesy of the Springfield Township Historical Society.

 There will need to be conservation of the urns.
 The scope of the conservation will include cleaning, consolidation, minor repairs, repointing, and conservation oversight of the de-installation, transport, and installation.
-Kreilick Conservation, LLC. has generously offered to donate all necessary conservation services.
+Kreilick Conservation will donate all necessary conservation.
 Kreilick will also prepare a report documenting the effort.
 The report will include recommendations for subsequent maintenance.

 Note that in processing online payments, STHS is charged a processing fee.
 To insure 100% of your donation reaches us, you can send your donation by check.